vamsiuppala/vamsiuppala.github.io/_posts/2024-01-04-predictions-pymsteams.md

+# Track your Predictions using pymsteams and Microsoft Teams

 ## Why track predictions?

 One of these important forecasts my team at ServiceNow owns is how much new business the company will likely end up bringing in the next four quarters.
 Given the importance and the need for an often-updated forecast, we predict these metrics each hour, with the most important one being overall new business dollars we might make in the current quarter.
 The later in the quarter we are, the more important the metric gets, attracting more eyes and more questions.